 The organization addresses the current and potential impact on the public of its programs, services, facilities and operations, including associated risks by reviewing the qualitative and quantitative data collected from various program sources, from the public.
 The output and outcome indicators provide valuable information regarding the services and programs.
 In regard to risk factors, the university has in place an Institutional Review Board (IRB) that reviews all surveys and programs that involve human subjects.
 Before data is collected, the research protocol or program offerings must go through the IRB for approval.
+Once the IRB is approved, researchers are at liberty to move forward in conducting their research.

-Senior leaders maintain fiscal, legal and regulatory accountability by having staff members in positions that constantly monitor the actions of the organizations.
+Senior leaders maintain fiscal, legal and regulatory accountability by having staff members in positions that constantly monitor the actions of the organization to provide impact.
 Personnel are aware of the rules and regulations.
 Updates are constantly provided to the personnel when new information is received.
 A check and balance system is in place to monitor the fiscal activities of the various programs.
 The university has an attorney on retainer to respond to legal matters.

 Senior leaders regularly review performance measures to inform them on needed actions through collecting data through surveys, questionnaires, evaluations, and sign-in sheets.
-Senior leaders have instructed a staff member to work on an internal reporting system that will allow the staff to keep an account of the daily activities.
+Senior leaders implemented an internal reporting system to allow staff an opportunity to keep an account of the daily programs/activities.
 On occasion, focus group sessions are held with various participants.
-Log sheets are also collected to provide accurate records of program participation and to make future contact.
+Log sheets as well as sign-in sheets are also collected to provide accurate records of program participation and to make future contact.

-The senior leaders use the organizational performance review findings and employee feedback to improve their own leadership effectiveness and the effectiveness of management throughout the organization to develop new programs and enhance the old ones.
-Also, management is able to determine their personal as well as organizational strengths and weaknesses.
-With the feedback, changes may be made in regard to restructuring or shifting positions and/or responsibilities.
+The senior leaders use the organizational performance review findings and employee feedback to improve their own leadership effectiveness, the effectiveness of management throughout the organization, including the head of the organization and the governance board/policy making body.
+Management is able to determine their personal as well as organizational strengths and weaknesses.
+With the feedback, changes may be made in regard to restructuring or shifting positions and/or responsibilities to enhance the organization.
+The senior leaders utilize their personal actions to reflect a commitment to organizational values by ensuring that professional program delivery is implemented and disseminated to all persons involved.

 Senior leaders promote and personally participate in succession planning and the development of future organizational leaders by giving staff members administrative responsibilities and providing opportunities for growth, such as representation for senior leaders on committees, at meetings, etc. By gradually increasing the roles and responsibilities of employees that demonstrate potential leadership qualities, the senior leaders develop successors.
 In the absence of senior leaders, a successor is able to fill-in and respond, accordingly.
 1890 Research and Extension is growing leaders/successors.
-The agency has several young, energetic and educated individuals on staff that is capable and competent to fill the positions of senior leaders.
+The agency has several young, energetic and educated individuals on staff capable and competent to fill the positions of senior leaders.
 Also, names of staff members are submitted for leadership training.
+Senior leaders continue to participate in the